 What other things big companies do to build their brands without traditional ads?

 They build a small group of users who are social influencers.
 Like, the traditional way of working was, a company will have a brand campaign or TV ad.
 Then they’ll hire some brand ambassador, it may be any famous actor/actress or some famous personality.
-Then, they will do a TV ad that will reach out to the millions of people.
+Then, they will do a TV ad that will reach out to millions of people.

 But, some of the companies, they don’t have any campaign and TV ad with the ambassador.
-They have one thing called as brand influencers.
+They have one thing called brand influencers.
 They will go and work with a small number of people who genuinely believe in their product, who love their product and become a brand evangelist.

 The Brand Evangelist are the persons who go to their family, friend, circle, colleagues, etc. and talk about the product and the brand.

 Today, most of the shopping or any other thing is a social need.
 Like, if you decide to buy a phone, might be, you’ll go to a family member or a friend and will ask them, “Which phone should I buy?
-My budget is 10K“.
-Then, these family members or friends recommend some product.
-The person who is recommending your product to anyone is the brand influencer.
+My budget is 10K”.
+Then, these family members or friends recommend some products.
+The person who is recommending your product to anyone in the brand influencer.

 When a brand influencer recommends a product, it’s far more trustworthy than any other method.
 People believe in brand influencers rather than a big start saying this because more often you know if a big star is saying that, “I’m using this phone or XYZ product“, he is not using it.